artefactual/archivematica-docs/index.rst

 Access
 ------

-The Access page displays DIPs that have been processed by the Archivematica pipeline alongside their current access location.
+Most of Archivematica's access integrations take place within the Ingest tab.
+The Access tab displays DIPs which have been sent to AtoM.

 * :ref:`General description <access>`
 * :ref:`Default access system <access-default>`